evelew/evelew/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Evellyn and I work with frontend development since 2014.
+Hi, I'm Evellyn, and I have been working with frontend development since 2014.

 - 🏠 I'm living in Curitiba - Brazil
 - 💻 Sometimes I write on [my blog](https://evellynlima.com)

-📕 Latest Blog Posts (pt BR)
+📕 Latest Blog Posts

 <!-- BLOG:START -->
 - [I created an app to recommend you one song per day](https://evellynlima.com/blog/listen-this-music-today/)